-La Primavera has appeared at concerts and prestigious festivals such as in France (Abbaye de Royaumont, Festival de l'Abbaye d'Ambronay), Germany (München, Berliner Tage für alte Musik), Belgium (Festival van Vlaanderen Brugge/Antwerpen, Festival van Wallonie), Austria (Konzerthaus Wien; Innsbrucker Festwochen der alten Musik), Portugal (Encontros de Música da Casa de Mateus), Swiss, Poland (Wratislavia Cantans / Wroclaw, Warsaw Philharmonic, Bydgoszcz Philharmonic), Brazil, Bulgaria (Varna Summer Festival) en Holland (Festival of Early Music Utrecht, Concertgebouw, Netwerk Oude Muziek).
+Over more than twenty-five years, La Primavera has given concerts all over the world and participated in prestigious festivals such as: France (Abbaye de Royaumont, Festival de l'Abbaye d'Ambronay), Germany (München, Berliner Tage für alte Musik), Belgium (Festival van Vlaanderen Brugge/Antwerpen, Festival van Wallonie), Austria (Konzerthaus Wien; Innsbrucker Festwochen der alten Musik), Portugal (Encontros de Música da Casa de Mateus), Poland (Wratislavia Cantans / Wroclaw, Warsaw Philharmonic, Bydgoszcz Philharmonic), Brazil ( Festival de Musica Antiga de Campinas, São Paulo), Bulgaria (Varna Summer Festival) and in The Netherlands (Festival of Early Music Utrecht and Amsterdam’s Concertgebouw, Netwerk Oude Muziek).

-In 1996 in the Netherlands, at the Van Wassenaer Competition (the 9th international competition for early music ensembles), La Primavera won Third Prize and the prize for the best ensemble of the Netherlands.
-In 1998 at the same competition, the ensemble won Second Prize and was voted the best ensemble by the audience.
+In 1996, in the Van Wassenaer Competition, La Primavera was awarded the third prize and the prize for the best ensemble of the Netherlands and two years later, at the same competition, the second prize and the audience prize for the best ensemble.

-La Primavera has performed on radio and televisionprograms, such as France Musiques, Radio Classique, Radio Suisse Romande/ Espace 2, AVRO, NPS, VRT3 and RTBF and VRT-TV.
+La Primavera has performed on live radio and in television programs, such as France Musiques, Radio Classique, Radio Suisse Romande/ Espace 2, AVRO, NPS, VRT3 and RTBF and VRT-TV.